kontena/kontena/docs/getting-started/quick-start.md

 $ kontena app deploy
 ```

-After the deploy is finished you can verify it using
+After the deploy is finished you can verify it using:

 ```
 $ kontena app show wordpress